ingo/ingo.github.io/_recipes/braised_chicken_thighs_with_olives_and_herbs.md

 ---
-title: Braised Chicken Thighs With Olives and Herbs
-original_title: Braised Chicken Thighs With Olives and Herbs
+author: Carla Hall
 category: Entrees
 description: These fall-off-the-bone tender chicken thighs from chef Carla Hall are ideal for any night of the week.
 Hall starts with her Smoked Paprika and Sun-Dried Tomato Potlikker as a rich, smoky flavor foundation, then adds Kalamata olives, lemon zest, and fresh herbs for bright, uplifting notes.
-image: Braised_Chicken_Thighs_With_Olives_and_Herbs.jpg
+image: braised_chicken_thighs_with_olives_and_herbs.jpg
 image_attribution: Emma Fishman, food styling by Micah Morton, prop styling by Stephanie Yeh
+original_title: Braised Chicken Thighs With Olives and Herbs
 size: 4 servings
+source: https://www.bonappetit.com/recipe/braised-chicken-thighs-with-olives-and-herbs
 time: 1 hour
-author: Carla Hall
-source: https://www.bonappetit.com/recipe/braised-chicken-thighs-with-olives-and-herbs
+title: Braised Chicken Thighs With Olives and Herbs
 ---
 ### Ingredients

 * `4-6` bone-in, skin-on chicken thighs